-Historian and author Thor Gotaas talks about the interesting and comical practices runners used to resort to in the old days on the "femmila".
+Historian and author Thor Gotaas talks about the interesting and comical practices athletes used to resort to in the old days on the 50km race.

-There were a lot of strange things happening at the "femmila", both from the spectators and the runners.
-The spectators brought flasks and often gave the runners alcohol along the course.
+There were a lot of strange things happening at the 50km race, both from the spectators and the competitors.
+The spectators brought flasks and often gave the athletes alcohol along the course.

--In 1918, Thorleif Haug was given a carsk, or coffee doctor, and won five miles.
+-In 1918, Thorleif Haug was given a shot of "coffee doctor", and won the 50km race.
 It was a method they used in those days, says author Thor Gotaas.

 See this year's programme here